sei-international/NemoMod.jl/docs/src/installation.md

 ### Uninstalling NEMO

 If you installed NEMO with the installer program, you should be able to reverse the installation using your operating system's normal uninstall function.
 In Windows, go to Start -> Add or remove programs, and choose to uninstall NEMO.

+### Updating NEMO

+If you installed with the installer program and want to update to a new version of NEMO, simply run the new installer.
+It's not necessary to uninstall the old version of NEMO first.

 ### Troubleshooting problems with installer program